 I’m sure it’s no secret that kids don’t like to edit their compositions.

-What Students Think about Editing
+What Homeschool Students Think About Self-editing

 I don’t like editing.
 It takes too much time.
 Besides, I like my paper just the way it is.
 It sounds good to me.
 Anyway, if I don’t proofread, Mom will find my mistakes.
 Why go to all that time and trouble to find mistakes and (perish the thought!) correct them when someone else will do it for me?

-However, when their parent-edited composition comes back, they sing a different tune!
+But when their parent-edited composition comes back, they sing a different tune!

 You’re always so critical!
 I can’t do anything right.
 My paper is too marked up.
 I thought my composition was fine.
 I didn’t see all that stuff when I read it!

-What Parents Think During Editing
+What Homeschool Moms Think During Parent Editing

 Once upon a time, we used to find these errors for our students and suggest ways to fix them—and then we got smart!
 We began to realize that we were doing them no favor by spending an hour poring over each paragraph rather than requiring them to make greater editing efforts themselves.

-The Key to Teaching Self-Editing
+The Key to Teaching Self-Editing Skills

 Diligent teens should be able to spot most of these errors, since they’re objective and easily measured.
 So if you find they’ve ignored or neglected any of these—especially if you suspect laziness rather than simple oversight—send the paper back so they can find the mistakes on their own.